-Learning how to work out volume of a prism can be very important for all sorts of applications – mainly in manufacturing and transportation.
+Learning how to work out volumes can be very important for all sorts of applications – mainly in manufacturing and transportation.

 A ‘prism' is a shape with a constant cross section, such as a cardboard box.
 It basically means that if you cut the prism in half the shape will be the same in the middle: